codinglead/codinglead.github.io/_posts/2018-11-05-intro-to-node-and-express.md

 permalink: /backend/:title
 ---

-Node and Express is a easy way to get into the backend.
+Node and Express is a easy way to get started with using the backend.

 Node is an asynchronous event driven JavaScript runtime.
 Express is a minimalist web application framework.
-It has a very powerful routing system.
+Express has a very powerful routing system.

 ## exporting an node script

-To use anything from other libaries or from own code export code from node module
+To use anything from other libaries or from own code export code from node module.

-use module.exports and exports.
+use <span class="highlight__code">module.exports</span> and <span class="highlight__code">exports</span>.

 exports is an alias to module export.